Generic Name: daratumumab (DAR a TOOM ue mab)

-Using daratumumab during pregnancy could harm the unborn baby.
-Tell your doctor if you are pregnant or if you become pregnant while using daratumumab.
+Daratumumab may harm an unborn baby.
+Tell your doctor if you are pregnant or if you become pregnant.
 Use effective birth control to prevent pregnancy while you are using daratumumab and for at least 3 months after your last dose.

 How is daratumumab given?

-Daratumumab is injected into a vein through an IV.
+Daratumumab is given as an infusion into a vein.
 A healthcare provider will give you this injection.
-This medicine must be injected slowly.

 Daratumumab can affect blood tests that are used to match your blood type.
 If you need to receive a blood transfusion, be sure to tell your caregivers that you are being treated with daratumumab.

 Daratumumab can affect blood-typing tests for up to 6 months after you stop using this medicine.

 What happens if I miss a dose?

 Call your doctor for instructions if you miss an appointment for your daratumumab injection.

 Since daratumumab is given by a healthcare professional in a medical setting, an overdose is unlikely to occur.